 When you are self-employed you take on additional responsibility in most areas of your life.
 No one provides health insurance for you.
-You do not have a simple retirement plan to sign up for and you do not have unemployment to fall back on.
-One of the most difficult things that self-employed people worry about is the steadiness of the work they do.
-If you are considering becoming self-employed, you need to consider these strategies before you take the plunge.
+You do not have a simple retirement plan to sign up for.
+And you do not have unemployment to fall back on.

-Whether you own and operate your own business, work as an independent contractor or freelancer you may be worried about staying busy and paid during a difficult economic time.
-Even when the economy is good you may worry about making ends meet if the business does not continue to grow.
-There are several things you can do to protect yourself and prepare for a slowdown.
+Whether you own and operate your own business, or work as an independent contractor or freelancer, you may be worried about staying busy—and getting paid—during difficult economic times.
+Even when the economy is good, you may worry about making ends meet if the business does not continue to grow.

 Set Up an Emergency Fund